See Why Our Mock Election is #1

 - FREE online teacher resources include downloadable posters, decorations and stickers to generate election excitement in your school.

 - Customize your ballot!
-Make your mock election meaningful for your students by adding local or school races.
+Make your mock election meaningful for your students by adding local or school races or referenda.

 - Flexible voting period.
 Voting can occur anytime during the stated periods.

-- Schools may choose online or paper ballot voting.
+- Teachers may choose online or paper ballot voting.